AdguardTeam/AdguardKnowledgeBase/01.general/06.userscripts/docs.en.md

 * **AdGuard Popup Blocker** - The name speaks for itself.
 It blocks popups - one of the most annoying types of ads on web pages.

-* **Web of Trust** - This script lets you see the reputation of each website based on its users’ opinions.

 **AdGuard Assistant** (legacy version) - This custom extension is designed to control filtering directly from the browser page (manual blocking, exclusion of the site, etc.).

 > Note that this version of Assistant is legacy and there is no point in using it on new systems, since it has been replaced with the full-fledged [Browser Assistant](https://adguard.com/en/adguard-assistant/overview.html).
 But legacy Assistant might be of help if there is no Browser Assistant extension for your browser.

-**Disable AMP** - A script, pre-installed only in AdGuard for Android, that disables AMP (Accelerated Mobile Pages) on Google search results.
+**Disable AMP** - A script, pre-installed only in AdGuard for Android, that disables AMP (Accelerated Mobile Pages) on the Google search results page.

 <a name="repo"></a>